caramuto-redhat/work-planner/README.md

 - `make run` - Run the container
 - `make clean` - Clean up the built image
 - `make cursor-config` - Modify `~/.cursor/mcp.json` to install this MCP Server
-- `make setup` - Builds the image, configures Cursor, and creates `~/.rh-jira-mcp.env` if it doesn't exist
+- `make setup` - Builds the image, configures Cursor, and creates `~/.rh-jira-mcp-features-master.env` if it doesn't exist

 ## Troubleshooting

 ### Server Not Starting
 - Confirm that `make run` works
 - Check that the JIRA_API_TOKEN is correct
-- Verify the image was built successfully with `podman images jira-mcp`
+- Verify the image was built successfully with `podman images jira-mcp-features-master`
 - Go to the "Output" tab in Cursor's bottom pane, choose "MCP Logs" from the drop-down select and examine the logs there

 ### Connection Issues